|Nutritional Guidelines (per serving)|

 Stir in the vanilla extract and salt.

-Let the syrup cool completely, then transfer to a sealed container and store in the refrigerator for up to 2 weeks.
+Let the syrup cool completely, then transfer to a sealed container and store in the refrigerator for up to two weeks.

 Use the caramel syrup in beverages or over food and enjoy.